wlchow/k8s-ops-manager-demo/README.md

 After you have configured it, look at the System Overview page
 ![](images/image06.png)

-### 1.5 Undeploying & Cleaning Down the Kubernetes Environment
+### 5 Undeploying & Tearing Down the Kubernetes Environment

 **Important:** This step is required to ensure you aren't continuously charged by Google Cloud for an environment you no longer need.